-More importantly, now that I write for my own website and share information about what’s the best waterpark in the world (Schlitterbahn), our thoughts on Galaxy’s Edge in Disney World from a huge geek and someone who doesn’t care about Star Wars or give a list of my most memorable hotels, am I now an influencer?
+More importantly, now that I write for my own website and share information about what’s the best waterpark in the world (Schlitterbahn) or give a list of my most memorable hotels, am I now an influencer?

 In my mind, the answer is no. Mainly because when I think of an influencer, I think of someone who’s being paid, or at least subsidized, to write about where they’re going.
 Now that I’m somewhat involved with this world, I’ve seen posts from people asking hotels to host them for a weekend so they can write about their property on social media channels.
 That’s not something I’m going to do for YMMV.

 The one time we were recognized for writing the website was when we visited Schlitterbahn in New Braunfels shortly after writing the post: An Open Letter To The CEO Of Cedar Fair: Don’t Ruin Our Favorite Water Park!

 We ended up, by coincidence, visiting the park on its 40th Anniversary weekend.
 We posted a picture to our Instagram account the day before the festivities.